gmboowa/gmboowa.github.io/_projects/4_project.md

         <strong>Project Overview</strong>
     </p>
     <p>
         The project leverages the Thermo Fisher TaqMan SARS-CoV-2 Mutation Panel Molecular Genotyping Assay to rapidly detect and genotype SARS-CoV-2 VOCs.
-The six participating countries—Morocco, Senegal, Kenya, Gabon, Namibia, and Rwanda—were selected based on their existing WGS capacity, molecular diagnostics infrastructure, and the prevalence of SARS-CoV-2 cases.
+The six participating countries—Morocco, Senegal, Kenya, Gabon, Namibia, and Sierra Leone—were selected based on their existing WGS capacity, molecular diagnostics infrastructure, and the prevalence of SARS-CoV-2 cases.
     </p>
     <p>
         The study will utilize nasopharyngeal and oropharyngeal samples collected by the National Public Health Institutes (NPHIs) of each country.
 Positive samples with a cycle threshold (Ct) value ≤30 will undergo genotyping to identify SARS-CoV-2 mutations.